The first few days with your new cat can set the tone for

-Always keep the door to the safe haven open so your kitty can retreat to this safe place when she needs to.
-She will most likely appear hesitant and a bit of a scaredy cat at first.
+Always keep the door to the safe haven open so your new family member can retreat to this safe place when she needs to.
+She'll most likely appear hesitant and a bit of a scaredy cat at first.
 Don't worry.
 This is normal.

 Adapting to his new environment and establishing a new territory will take some time.
-For some felines, it may be just a matter of days, for others, a matter of weeks or even months.
+For some, it may be just a matter of days, for others, a matter of weeks or even months.

 If there are other animals in the house, the adjustment process could take a bit longer, but don't worry.
 Cats have a way of working out territorial issues.

-Let your kitty adjust to her new environment at her own pace and you will have a happier cat.
+Let your kitty adjust to her new environment at her own pace and you'll have a happier cat.

 With enough time, he or she will rightfully act like she owns the place!